Valsorim98/Internship/Task7/configure_XY-MD02/README.md

-> # This is a documentation file for Task7:
+> # This is a documentation file for configuration of XY-MD02 device:

 * The project runs from main function in main.py.